cholmes/pip-tutorials/pv-create-download/Getting PV data from Planet with CLI tools.md

 ![](Getting%20PV%20data%20from%20Planet%20with%20CLI%20tools/features-manager.gif)

 ## Creating the Subscription
 Now that you’ve reserved the quota you’re ready to create the subscription.
-For this you need to get a refernce to the geometry you created.
+For this you need to get a reference to the geometry you created.
 Just click on the 3 vertical dots by the feature, and then select ‘copy reference’.
 ![](Getting%20PV%20data%20from%20Planet%20with%20CLI%20tools/Screenshot%202025-03-13%20at%204.08.34%20PM.png)
 Then you can paste it, it should look something like `pl:features/my/alberta-aoi-wr3oRyr/1-ober8nm`.